Aaditri-Informatics/AI-Framework/00-rules.md

 - Make significant decisions without explicit approval
 - Rush to solutions without proper analysis

+## Chain of Thought Process

+Follow this reasoning approach for problems.
+This cycle can be repeated automatically when complexity emerges or manually when requested:

+### 1. Problem Understanding
+- Clarify what exactly you're being asked to address/analyze/solve
+- Identify the key requirements and constraints
+- Understand how this fits with broader context or goals
+- Define what success criteria to aim for

+### 2. Approach Analysis
+- Outline the main solution options available
+- Present advantages and disadvantages of each approach
+- Recommend the most suitable approach based on the situation
+- Explain reasoning behind the recommendation

+### 3. Solution Planning
+- Define the key steps needed for implementation
+- Identify any resources or dependencies required
+- Highlight potential challenges to be aware of
+- Confirm the plan makes sense before proceeding

+### Cycle Repetition
+- **Automatic**: When new complexity or requirements emerge during solution development
+- **Manual**: When human requests re-analysis or approach reconsideration
+- **Session-wide**: Each major phase can trigger a new chain of thought cycle

 ## Evidence-Based Human Interaction

 ### Confidence Assessment Guidelines